Ancient Irish Halloween myths and legends to get you in the Halloween and Samhain festival spirit

 Irish Halloween myths and legends - Emer

-As noted in John T. Koch’s “The Celts: History, Life, and Culture,” in the myth “The Wooing of Emer” Samhain is mentioned a couple times.
+As noted in John T. Koch’s “The Celts: History, Life, and Culture,” in the myth “The Wooing of Emer” Samhain is mentioned a couple of times.
 The story follows the courtship of the lovely Emer, who is transformed into various creatures before being reunited with her husband.
 Samhain is the first of the four “quarter days” mentioned by the titled heroine.
 Also in this story, Oengus claims the kingship of Bru na Boinne, what is today Newgrange, on Samhain.

 Irish Halloween myths and legends - Nera